Firhad Hakim: Minister of West Bengal

-On 3 March 2013, the Ultadanga Flyover (located in East Kolkata) collapsed, leaving three people injured.
+On 3 March 2013, the Ultadanga Flyover (located in East Kolkata) collapsed at 4:30 AM, well ahead of the rush-hour traffic.
+Three people were injured.
 Hakim blamed a crack that was detected in the flyover as a reason behind the collapse.
 He said that the problem was "not related to maintenance but a technical fault in the bolt system".
 In June 2014, he announced that 22 new municipalities would be created in West Bengal.

 In the 2016 West Bengal Legislative Assembly election, Hakim defeated his nearest rival, Rakesh Singh of the Left Front-Indian National Congress alliance by a margin of 26,548 votes.
 On 16 June 2017, he was appointed chairman of the Tarakeswar Development Board.

 Mayor of Kolkata

 On 20 November 2018, Sovan Chatterjee, then mayor of Kolkata, resigned as a cabinet minister.
 Two days later, he resigned from the post of the mayor of Kolkata.
 Subsequently, Trinamool Congress announced that Hakim would be their mayoral candidate.
 The state government passed the Kolkata Municipal Corporation (Second Amendment) Bill, 2018.
 This allows a candidate who is not a member of the Kolkata Municipal Corporation to be appointed mayor of the city, provided they are elected to the same within a period of six months.